RPegoud/MachineLearningBlog/content/post/policy_iteration_fl/index.md

 <center><img src="https://www.gymlibrary.dev/_images/frozen_lake.gif" height=400></center>

-In this article, we'll implement [[Dynamic Programming|Policy Iteration]] in Python to solve a simple problem from the gym library: Frozen Lake.
+In this article, we'll implement Policy Iteration in Python to solve a simple problem from the gym library: Frozen Lake.

 ## ***OpenAI Gym***